 A "site map" is usually a listing of all the pages found on a web site.
 The one for this web site is automatically updated each time an upload is made to this web site, so it is always current.

-To view our site map, click on the Site button on the right, and then on the "Site Map" menu option.
+To view our site map, click on the green back arrow (upper, right above), and then on the "Site Map" link.
 There you can view the pages by name or by date.
 Since we are discussing how to find the latest changes, click on the site map that is organized by last-modified date.
-Sometimes changes to pages are as trivial as fixing typos or grammatical errors (the webmaster is a real stickler for fixing those), adding some text, a photo, or a link somewhere, or even whole new pages.
+Sometimes changes to pages are as trivial as fixing typos or grammatical errors, adding some text, a photo, or a link somewhere, or even whole new pages.